 I made sure our internal team was present in those user interviews to hear the coaches and trainer feedback first hand, which resulted in great alignment on requirements amongst the team.

 There was a desire from the interviewees to have an easy and accurate way for players to add their personal data (hours of sleep, fatigue level etc.) so that they had insights of a player’s fitness and minimize the chance of injury.
 The UX strategy was driven by the coach’s desire to get precise answers on who’s fit, who’s healthy, who is able to train and who isn’t able to train.

-I was instrumental in getting the small team in a non used part of the building where we could have the least amount of interruption and we could all interact with each other and break out into white boarding at any minute.
-This was extremely helpful and added to the success of the project.
+As we were dealing with a rapid and intense working schedule, I took the lead on moving the small designer and developer team into a secluded part of the building where we could have the least amount of interruption.
+This set up allowed us to interact with each other and break out into white boarding at any moment.
+That strategy turned out to be extremely helpful and added to the success of the project.

 I started with a very low fidelity interactive prototype that we could easily test because I wanted to make sure we had the flow right.
 I came up with 5 distinct scenarios that covered 3 personas, a player, a coach and a trainer.
 Once we validated the flow with the team, stakeholders and staff from the Reign, we moved quickly to turn the lo level wireframes into high res comps.